Unix philosophy: Origin

+Parts

 The UNIX Programming Environment

 In their preface to the 1984 book, The UNIX Programming Environment, Brian Kernighan and Rob Pike, both from Bell Labs, give a brief description of the Unix design and the Unix philosophy:

 The authors further write that their goal for this book is "to communicate the UNIX programming philosophy."

 Program Design in the UNIX Environment

 In October 1984, Brian Kernighan and Rob Pike published a paper called Program Design in the UNIX Environment.
 In this paper, they criticize the accretion of program options and features found in some newer Unix systems such as 4.2BSD and System V, and explain the Unix philosophy of software tools, each performing one general function:

 The authors contrast Unix tools such as cat with larger program suites used by other systems.

 Doug McIlroy on Unix programming

 McIlroy, then head of the Bell Labs Computing Sciences Research Center, and inventor of the Unix pipe, summarized the Unix philosophy as follows:

 Beyond these statements, he has also emphasized simplicity and minimalism in Unix programming:

 Conversely, McIlroy has criticized modern Linux as having software bloat, remarking that, "adoring admirers have fed Linux goodies to a disheartening state of obesity."
 He contrasts this with the earlier approach taken at Bell Labs when developing and revising Research Unix: